 Guidebooks are numbered 1 to 12 with Guidebook 1 being in northern Queensland and Guidebook 12 in Victoria.
 You can read an overview of each of the twelve sections of the Bicentennial National Trail under the Discover the BNT tab.

-BNT members can purchase Guidebooks from our shop.
+BNT members can purchase Guidebooks online.

 Guidebook Updates identify changes that have occurred since the printing of the Guidebook.
 Guidebook Updates are reviewed from time to time as properties change hands, the people you must contact to arrange access permission change, or as the route changes due to temporary or permanent detours.
 These changes are listed on Guidebook Updates until they can be incorporated into a new edition of the guidebooks.